explorable-viz/esop2025/author-response/response.md

 Additional points made by Reviewer D:

 - _Highlight that underlying idea is quite straightforward_.
-We also feel that the paper would benefit from making this clearer.
-The benefit comes from the factorisation of the POPL 2022 approach, which eases the implementation burden, improves performance and introduces a cleaner design [expand].
+We agree that the paper would benefit from making this clearer and will do our best to convey this.
 - _Computing graph along with data before serving to client_.
 This is indeed how our implementation works (broadly speaking, although it all happens on the client).
 We evaluate the program once to a graph when the page loads, and then any subsequent queries reuse the same graph.